 Pros and Cons of the Two Methods

-One of my favorite things about these two methods of learning is that they both come with their pros and cons.
+One of my favorite things about these two learning methods is that they both have pros and cons.

 The advantages of the Socratic method are the following: